jessicarush/css-notes/css_architecture.md

 ### 1. CSS that depends on HTML

 This is when you name your classes based on your HTML, for example `author-bio`, or `footer-links`.
-In this model, your HTML is re-stylable (think [CSS Zen Garden](http://www.csszengarden.com/)) but your **CSS is not reusable**.
+In this model, your HTML is restyleable (think [CSS Zen Garden](http://www.csszengarden.com/)) but your **CSS is not reusable**.

 ### 2. HTML that depends on CSS

 This is when you name your classes in a content-agnostic way after repeating patterns in your UI, for example `media-card` or `sub-links`.
-In this model your CSS is reusable but your HTML is not as re-stylable.
+In this model your CSS is more reusable but your HTML is not as restyleable (as components marked with the same class are fixed to look the same).

 Choosing reusability will result in more generic class names like:
 ```css